-Legal status and management:
+Legal status and management

 Legislation and policy often vary between jurisdictions at local and state levels, with overriding federal laws also affecting wild dog management.
 There are also other more generic Acts that function across jurisdictions.
 Violation of laws related to wild dog management can attract serious penalties (eg fines and jail time) for individuals and agencies.
 In general, the following types of regulations should be considered before beginning any wild dog management activity.

-Laws relating to animal welfare:
+Laws relating to animal welfare

 There are laws in every state and territory that address the need to treat all animals humanely, whether they are considered pests or not.
 People managing wild dogs are obligated to use control methods that minimise any potential pain, fear or distress.
 These obligations encompass a wide range of activities from the capture and relocation of animals, through to poisoning, shooting

-Laws relating to land tenure:
+Laws relating to land tenure

 The legal status of wild dogs varies with different land tenures.
 In many cases, wild dogs are a ‘protected species’ in national parks and conservation reserves, while they are considered ‘declared pests’ in many livestock production areas.
 Listing wild dogs as protected or declared places certain restrictions and obligations

-Laws relating to the conservation status of specific wild dog populations:
+Laws relating to the conservation status of specific wild dog populations

 of animals for researching and teaching purposes.
-Some wild dog management activities might be considered ‘research and teaching activities’ in some jurisdictions, such as the systematic use of infra-red trail cameras or attaching tracking collars to wild dogs.
+Some wild dog management activities might be considered ‘research and teaching activities’ in some jurisdictions, such as the systematic use of camera traps or attaching tracking collars to wild dogs.
 If this is the case, various additional permits and approvals may be required before management activities can begin.

-Laws relating to the keeping, sale, and movement of wild dogs:
+Laws relating to the keeping, sale, and movement of wild dogs

-Legal obligations on owners of land where wild dogs occur:
+Legal obligations on owners of land where wild dogs occur

 The responsibility to manage wild dogs rests largely with the owners or managers of the land where wild dogs occur.
 This presents challenges in places where wild dogs roam between multiple properties, and these are usually sorted out through community wild dog management plans.
 In places where wild dogs are considered pests, landowners have a responsibility to control wild dogs on their land and prevent them from causing problems on neighbouring lands.
 On lands where wild dog conservation measures are applied, managers have a responsibility to ensure that wild dogs are not leaving those lands or causing problems in adjacent areas.
 These obligations apply to private, leased and crown lands.
 There are likely to be penalties for people and agencies that do not abide by the rules.

-EPBC Act considerations:
+EPBC Act considerations